avioconsulting/mule-groovy-testing/README.md

-# NOTE
+# Summary

-The documentation is out of date and needs to be updated.
-For now, examine the tests for the testing framework itself to see example usages.
+This testing framework is a more powerful approach than MUnit but sits on top of the base Mule MUnit/Java test classes.

 Here is what's currently supported:

 * Invoking flows via JSON/Java
 * Invoking APIKit flows via the apikit router